robinmonjo/thin-lxc/README.md

 `thin-lxc` is a command line tool written in Go that extends [LXC](http://linuxcontainers.org/).
 Goals are:

-* allow instant and lightweight creation of container using [AuFS](http://en.wikipedia.org/wiki/Aufs)
+* allow instant and lightweight creation of container using Overlayfs
 * automatically configure packet forwarding between host and containers (using iptables)
 * automatically configure bind mount of host file in containers
 * assign static ip to containers